kdleonard93/Black-Nerds-Journey-Blog/clz4nmx5w000709jl3rog43xs.md

 Boom -&gt; [Leo Ledger Finance Tracker](https://leo-ledger.onrender.com/), the app in all its glory!
 It's very simple, in terms of design which I plan to overhaul over the next month or so.
 Everything works as intended; You can create an account, and test the app's functionality.

-**Note: The site is hosted on Render's Free service so it might take a while to load since they spin down the DB during inactivity.
+**Note: The site is hosted on Render's Free service so it might take a while to load since they spin down the DB during inactivity until it's hit again, then takes about 30-45 seconds to spin back up.
 But once it's loaded, it should be ⚡️fast.**

 There are a few areas that were great learning lessons and instead of posting a bunch of code snippets, I'll focus on just the key areas and just link the file directly from GitHub.